utiasDSL/gym-pybullet-drones/README.md

 ### Betaflight SITL example (Ubuntu only)

-In one terminal, run the Betaflight SITL binary
+First, check the steps in the docstrings of [`beta.py`](https://github.com/utiasDSL/gym-pybullet-drones/blob/main/gym_pybullet_drones/examples/beta.py), then, in one terminal, run the Betaflight SITL binary

 ```sh
 git clone https://github.com/betaflight/betaflight